 So what is ‘Spirit of Place’?

-Spirit of Place is concerned with the Sacred character of places.
-The reality of Spirit of Place is about far more than the component parts of a place or our feelings about it, it is an invisible constant that manifests an influence on that place; an inherent complexity that materially affects everything within that place, a phenomenon that those whose senses are more acute will connect with – a reason perhaps why some artists and writers are particularly inspired by certain places.
+Spirit of Place is concerned with the character of places.
+The reality of Spirit of Place is about far more than the component parts of a place or our feelings about it.
+It is an invisible constant that manifests an influence on that place.
+An inherent complexity that materially affects everything within that place; it is the consciousness that encapsulates all other energies.
+A phenomenon that those with more acute senses will connect with.
+A reason perhaps why some artists and writers are particularly inspired by certain places.

 Aspects denoting Spirit of Place